ap036/cse15l-lab-reports/lab01.md

 4. ```cd``` to directory
 ![Image](cd_dir.png)
-This changed the working directory from home to the directory inlcuded in the argument - lecture1.
+This is not an error, it changed the working directory from home to the directory included in the argument - lecture1.

 5. ```ls``` of directory
 ![Image](ls_dir.png)
-This shows all the contents of this directory inlcuding other directories and files, it will work with or without an argument as long as the directory is not empty.
+This is not an error, it shows all the contents of this directory including other directories and files, it will work with or without an argument as long as the directory is not empty.

 6. ```cat``` of directory
 ![Image](cat_dir.png)
-This shows an error as the cat command only works on files not directories.
+This is an error, as the cat command only works on files not directories.

 7. ```cd``` to file
 ![Image](cd_file.png)
-This is an error as the cd command only works for directories not files.
+This is an error, as the cd command only works for directories not files.

 8. ```ls``` of file
 ![Image](ls_file.png)
-This just outputs the same file as there is nothing else in the file.
+This is not an error, it just outputs the same file as there is nothing else in the file.

 9. ```cat``` of file
 ![Image](cat_file.png)
-This prints out the contents of the file and work on multiple files given in the same argument.
+This is not an error, it prints out the contents of the file and works on multiple files given in the same argument.